dpi-tta-lessons/html-css-basics/content.md

 ## Text on a Page

 HTML starts simple.
-When you create an `.html` file and type 'Hello, world!':
+You can generate a basic web page by creating an `.html` file on your computer, typing  `Hello, world!`, and opening that file with a web browser.
+Let's quickly simulate that process in the sandbox below:

 ```html
 Hello, world!